 Yes, you can enjoy shopping in the Garden Shop during the event.

 Is there a rain date?

-If inclement weather threatens the safety of our guests or if consistent rain prevents the lighting of the lanterns, the rain date is Monday, August 13.
+If inclement weather threatens the safety of our guests or if consistent rain prevents the lighting of the lanterns, the rain date will be Thursday, September 26.

 What are my transportation/parking options for getting to and from the event?

 Please consider carpooling to this event.
 Parking is free but limited.